MicrosoftDocs/office-developer-client-docs/docs/shared/manageability-applications-with-the-office-365-click-to-run-installer.md

 [Office 365 client update channel releases](http://go.microsoft.com/fwlink/?LinkId=626090&Ver=16.0.8326.2096&Branch=Current&Arch=64&XMLVer=1.4&xmlPath=http://officecdn.microsoft.com/pr/wsus/ofl.cab&xmlFile=O365Client_64bit.xml)

-### Additional Metadata for automating content staging
+### Additional metadata for automating content staging

 In addition to the metadata that is published which defines there are also additional XML files published to the CDN that can help provide additional information about the Office 365 clients that are available from the Office CDN.